 Let $\varphi_1 \colon \widetilde Y \to Y$ be the blow up at the point $G_{r+1} \cap G_1$, let $\widetilde G_i$\,($i=1,\ldots,r+1$) be the proper transform of $G_i$, and let $\widetilde G_{r+2}$ be the exceptional divisor.
 The $(-1)$-curve $\widetilde G_{r+2}$ meets $\widetilde G_1$ and $\widetilde G_{r+1}$ transversally, so

 It is well-known that the contraction of $\widetilde G_1, \ldots, \widetilde G_{r+1} \subset \widetilde Y$ produces a cyclic quotient singularity of type

-This proves the statement for the chain $\widetilde G_1 \cup \ldots \cup \widetilde G_{r+2}$, so we are done by induction.
-The same argument also works if one performs the blow up $\varphi_2 \colon \widetilde Y' \to Y$ at the point $G_{r+1} \cap G_r$. \end{proof} Now we want to dissolve the singularities of $X$ by $\Q$-Gorenstein smoothings.
-It is well-known that $T_1$-singularities admit local $\Q$-Gorenstein smoothings, thus we have to verify: \begin{enumerate} \item every formal deformation of $X$ is algebraizable; \item every local deformation of $X$ can be globalized. \end{enumerate} The answer for (a) is an immediate consequence of Grothendieck's existence theorem\,\cite[Example~21.2.5]{Hartshorne:DeformationTheory} since $H^2(\mathcal O_X)=0$.
+This proves the statement for the chain $\widetilde G_1 \cup \ldots \cup \widetilde G_{r+2}$, so we are done by the induction.
+The same argument also works if one performs the blow up $\varphi_2 \colon \widetilde Y' \to Y$ at the point $G_{r+1} \cap G_r$. \end{proof} Now we want to obtain a smooth surface via a $\Q$-Gorenstein smoothing of $X$.
+It is well-known that $T_1$-singularities admit local $\Q$-Gorenstein smoothings, thus we have to verify that: \begin{enumerate} \item every formal deformation of $X$ is algebraizable; \item every local deformation of $X$ can be globalized. \end{enumerate} The answer for (a) is an immediate consequence of Grothendieck's existence theorem\,\cite[Example~21.2.5]{Hartshorne:DeformationTheory} since $H^2(\mathcal O_X)=0$.
 The next lemma verifies (b). \begin{lemma} Let $Y$ be the nonsingular rational elliptic surface introduced above, and let $\mathcal T_Y$ be the tangent sheaf of $Y$.
 Then,

-In particular, $H^2(X,\mathcal T_X) = 0$\,(see \cite[Thm.~2]{LeePark:SimplyConnected}). \end{lemma} \begin{proof} The proof is not very different from \cite[\textsection4, Example~2]{LeePark:SimplyConnected}.
+In particular, $H^2(X,\mathcal T_X) = 0$\,(see \cite[Theorem~2]{LeePark:SimplyConnected}). \end{lemma} \begin{proof} The proof is not very different from \cite[\textsection4, Example~2]{LeePark:SimplyConnected}.
 The main claim is

 By Lemma~\ref{lem:CanonicalofY} and equation~(\ref{eq:SpecialFiber}),